zicklag/docs-1/self-hosted/config-options.md

 Directus' SSO integrations provide powerful alternative ways to authenticate into your project.
 Directus will ask you to login on the external service, and return authenticated with a Directus account linked to that service.

-For example, you can login to Directus using a github account by creating an [OAuth 2.0 app in GitHub](https://github.com/settings/developers) and adding the following configuration to Directus:
+For example, you can login to Directus using a GitHub account by creating an [OAuth 2.0 app in GitHub](https://github.com/settings/developers) and adding the following configuration to Directus:

 ```